Citi® Secured Mastercard® review: A bare-bones card for building credit

 How the Citi Secured Mastercard compares to other secured cards

-Though the Citi Secured Mastercard may be a good choice thanks to its bare-bones structure, some other secured credit cards carry fewer fees and more benefits — even rewards, in some cases.
+Though the Citi Secured Mastercard offers a bare-bones path to good credit, other secured credit cards have fewer fees and more benefits — even rewards, in some cases.

 Unless you’re already a loyal Citi customer, you might want to consider one of these alternatives.